Feedback #5990

 #!/bin/bash # Place script in KSP dir and execute. # Do not execute if placed anywhere else! # Change dir to location of self cd "$(dirname "$(readlink -f "$0")")" # set 755 for all directories find . -type d -exec chmod 755 "{}" \; # set 644 for all files find . -type f -exec chmod 644 "{}" \; # set exec for executables chmod +x KSP.x86 KSP.x86_64 Launcher.x86 Launcher.x86_64

-#5 Updated by sal_vager almost 9 years ago
+#5 Updated by sal_vager about 9 years ago

 Not everyone is tech savvy though, despite using Linux, many KSP players on Linux are only using it because of the 64bit binary, asking them to also run a post install script for something they may not understand maybe asking too much, especially if KSP works fine without it.